Surftango/Template/README.md

 # Restaurant scanner

-An application that enables you to talk to the
+An application that enables you to
-- View all restaurants near a given location, using the DoorDash REST API service
+- View all restaurants near a given location, using the DD REST API service
 - Add restaurants to a favorite list
 - Ability to Login and access protected resource